-President Obama wanted to tax banks to repay taxpayers for $120-$141 billion it is estimated they will lose from TARP.
+President Obama wanted to tax banks to repay taxpayers for $120-$141 billion he thought they would lose from TARP.
 Obama planned to levy the tax over 10 years on the banks' riskiest activities, such as trading, and not on their retail operations, which would get passed on as higher prices to customers.(Source: HuffPo, Obama to Push Tax on Too Big to Fail Banks)

 How Was TARP Paid For?In FY 2009,the government spent $150 billion to rescue troubled banks.
 In FY 2010, banks paid back $110 billion and another $38 billion in FY 2011.
 In other words, TARP actually provided a surplus to the budget as banks paid back the bailout.

-TARP spent $35 billion in FY 2012 for programs to help homeowners modify mortgages and avoid foreclosure.
+TARP used $35 billion in FY 2012 for programs to help homeowners modify mortgages and avoid foreclosure.
 This was part of the Homeowner Affordable Modification Program, or HAMP.
-In FY 2013, TARP budgeted at $12 billion for HAMP.
+In FY 2013, TARP budgeted $12 billion for HAMP.